telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 	>note If you are using .NET 3.5 the version of the System.Web.Extensions assembly should be "3.5.0.0".
 If you are using .NET 4.0 the version should be "4.0.0.0" and if you are using .NET 4.5 the version should be "4.5.0.0".
 Always make sure you are referring to the right assembly version.

-1. If you are using Telerik UI for ASP.NET Ajax and RadScriptManager check if the Telerik.Web.UI.WebResource.axd HTTP handler is correctly registered in your web.config:
+1. If you are using Telerik® UI for ASP.NET Ajax and RadScriptManager check if the Telerik.Web.UI.WebResource.axd HTTP handler is correctly registered in your web.config:

 	**ASP.NET 3.5:**